 The Corporate Video Production Process

-A clear video production process keeps your project on time, on budget, and stress-free.
-Here is how we approach every production.
+A clear production process helps keep projects on time, on budget, and running smoothly.

 1. Discovery and Strategy

 It starts with your goals.
 Who is the audience?
 What should they think, feel, or do after watching?
-Once the outcome is clear, we design the concept and approach that will get you there.
+Once the outcome is clear, the concept and approach can be developed.

 2. Pre Production